These are the accomplished artists and authors that will be joining us in Boca in 2019.

 Born in Tbilisi, Godovsky completed his training at the Moscow College of Choreography (today the Moscow Academy of Choreography) in 1993.
 He then joined the Bolshoi Theatre Company.
 His coach at the Bolshoi was Boris Akimov, and since 2011 he has worked at the Bolshoi as repetiteur.

-Doris Kearns Goodwin is a world-renowned presidential historian and Pulitzer Prize-winning author of six critically acclaimed and New York Times best-selling books, including her most recent, The Bully Pulpit: Theodore Roosevelt, William Howard Taft, and the Golden Age of Journalism (November, 2013).
+Doris Kearns Goodwin is a world-renowned presidential historian and Pulitzer Prize-winning author of six critically acclaimed and New York Times best-selling books, including her most recent, Leadership in Turbulent Times.

-Constantine Kitsopoulos has made a name for himself as a conductor whose musical experiences comfortably span the worlds of opera and symphony, where he conducts in such venues as Carnegie Hall, Alice Tully Hall and Royal Albert Hall, and musical theater, where he can be found leading orchestras on Broadway.
+Constantine Kitsopoulos, Festival Boca's Music Director, has made a name for himself as a conductor whose musical experiences comfortably span the worlds of opera and symphony, where he conducts in such venues as Carnegie Hall, Alice Tully Hall and Royal Albert Hall, and musical theater, where he can be found leading orchestras on Broadway.

 Born in Moscow, into a family of ballet artists, Lazareva graduated from the Moscow State Academy for Choreography in 2000 and was admitted to the Bolshoi troupe.
 In 2008 she graduated from the Producer Faculty of the Gnessin Academy of Music.